Somatic Therapy and EFT

 What is Somatic Therapy and what is EFT?

 Somatic Therapy is very much like traditional talking therapies such as counselling, but also involves a 'somatic' (body based) element as well.
-This body centred approach incorporates the mind-body connection into therapy, as - whilst cognitive processing is always beneficial - trauma happens to your body, not just your brain, so both need to be involved in healing.
+This body centred approach incorporates the mind-body connection into therapy, as - whilst cognitive processing is always beneficial - trauma happens to your body, not just your brain, so for best results, both need to be involved in healing.

-I choose to use EFT as it is so accessible and easy to learn, and although gentle, remains incredibly effective.
+I choose to use EFT as it is so accessible and easy to learn, and although very gentle, remains incredibly effective.

-" EFT is a technique that combines modern psychology with the traditions of acupuncture, using fingertip pressure on points on the face and body. "
+" EFT is a technique that combines modern psychology with the traditions of acupuncture,

 - Paul Lynch: EFT Founding Master, Advanced Practitioner and Research Team volunteer

 " EFT - an integrative individual therapy that focuses on emotion as the key determinant of personality development and of psychotherapeutic change.
 In sessions, the therapist helps the client to become aware of, accept, make sense of, and regulate emotions as a way of resolving problems and promoting growth.
-Techniques are drawn from client-centered therapy, gestalt therapy, and cognitive behaviour therapy. "
+Techniques are drawn from client-centered therapy,

 - APA definition

-What happens in a somatic therapy session?
+What happens in session?

-During session we will spend some time talking - just like traditional counselling - and some time using somatic techniques, like EFT/tapping - literally 'tapping' on various acupressure points on the face and the upper body.
+During session we will spend some time talking - just like traditional counselling - and some time using somatic techniques, like EFT/tapping - literally 'tapping' yourself on various acupressure points on the face and the upper body.

 You choose what we talk about and decide what to work on.
 I lead you through all of the exercises so you can follow along and learn them for yourself.